 If you’ve ever been in a tight financial situation, you know how the feeling goes.

-You’d love to have 50, a 100, a 500 more dollars.
+You’d love to have an extra $50, $100, $500.
 Even small amounts of cash start to seem like huge sums of money!

 Maybe you’re fantasizing about saving up for a vacation, or a luxury purchase…